The 5 trigger phrases every leader should stop using

 ‘They’re ill’

 It’s controversial for some to consider our state of mental health as an illness.
 To receive the ongoing treatment some of us need to manage our symptoms, it is necessary to have a medical diagnosis of an illness or disease.
 But it isn’t how we would want to describe our permanent state.
 “They’re ill” is a trigger phrase because many associate the mentally ill with sociopaths, child abusers, and others who hurt society.
-No one wants to be compared to that.
-Unwell and mentally ill are two different descriptions—if someone isn’t able to manage their current condition, it might be considered unwell.
+No one wants to be compared to them.
+Unwell and mentally ill are two different descriptions—if someone isn’t able to manage their current condition, they might be considered unwell.
 But if they’re in crisis, it could be a mental illness.
 No one is in a permanent state of unwellness because they’ve received a diagnosis.
 Be weary of these negative identifiers to describe mental health.

 ‘They’re bipolar’

 Bipolar is often used to describe someone’s behaviors by someone else who doesn’t understand them or the diagnosis.
 Even worse, it’s thrown around casually to cast judgment on normal mood changes in individuals.
 For someone who is actually bipolar and has experienced wild rides of emotions this is especially isolating.
-If you’re using bipolar disorder or any mental health diagnosis as an explanation of behavior, you don’t understand and you aren’t a licensed medical professional.
+Don’t use bipolar disorder or any mental health diagnosis as an explanation of behavior you don’t understand especially if you aren’t a licensed medical professional.
 If that person confided their diagnosis in you and trusts you as a colleague or more importantly, a leader, you have just destroyed the trust in your relationship, even if you were talking about someone else.

 ‘They have daddy issues’

 Daddy issues, mommy issues, any type of “issue” that explains someone’s behavior and is used to discredit them.
-I fall into the daddy issues category as my dad committed suicide when I was nine years old, and I have been sexually assaulted by multiple men.
+I fall into the daddy issues category as my dad committed suicide when I was 9 years old, and I have been sexually assaulted by multiple men.
 I’ve had to overcome patterns with the masculine as a result of these experiences and quite frankly, my “issues” are only relevant in the workplace if they are actually impacting my performance in the workplace.
 Chances are if you are talking about someone else’s issues, you could use some time exploring your own.

 ‘They are (insert judgment)’